Youth Change Makers Training by Adiam Yemane

 · Emotional Battery Humanistic Systemics

-Angels Canadell a Philosopher from Uniterra .
-Spent an evening with us under the stars with her, she shared really interesting things she has learnt and researched.
+Angels Canadell a Philosopher from Uniterra spent an evening with us under the stars.
+She shared really interesting things she has learnt and researched.
 The topic that stayed with me the most was the difference between multicultural, intercultural and cross-cultural.

 Being the only black participant made me feel really concerned about why trainings as such are not as diverse as they should be?